 Learning at Home with the Mining Museum!

-While the Museum is temporarily closed due to the Covid-19 pandemic, we’re here to help you continue your learning journey at home.
+While the Museum was temporarily closed due to the Covid-19 pandemic, we’ve been working hard to provide digital support and are thrilled to be re-opening on 17th June 2021.
+Following Scottish Government guidelines, we cannot accommodate group visits within the Museum just yet however, we’re here to help you continue your learning journey at home and at school!

 Below you will find three new learning resource packs, specifically created to support families and pupils learning at home, using resources you have at home!
 Each resource contains – fact sheets, hands-on activities and wellbeing check-ins!